slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 On mobile phones we also need to pay attention to security updates and download security.
 In addition, pay attention of the following points:

-* Do not jailbreak/root your phone, it’s unnecessary unless you are doing relevant security researchIf you are doing it for pirated software it really depends on how well you can master the skill.
+* Do not jailbreak/root your phone, it's unnecessary unless you are doing relevant security researchIf you are doing it for pirated software it really depends on how well you can master the skill.
 * Don't download apps from unofficial app stores.
-* Don’t do it unless you know what you are doing.
+* Don't do it unless you know what you are doing.
 Not to mention there are even many fake apps in official app stores.
 * The prerequisite of utilising the official Cloud synchronization function, is that you have to make sure your account is secure, otherwise if the Cloud account gets compromised, so will the mobile phone.

 Personally I rely more on the iPhone.
 And you will need at least two iCloud accounts: one China and one overseas.
 You will need them to install apps with different regional restrictions. (which sounds pretty weird but welcome to the reality)